Online education: The foundations of online teaching Quiz Answers

 • Laptops are replacing standard computers and mobile phones and tablets are very powerful and do impressive things.

-• As the workforce will become more mobile and we will no longer work in offices, computes will become obsolete.
+• As the workforce will become more mobile and we will no longer work in offices, computers will become obsolete.

 • Wearable technology will replace both mobile phones and computers